-Utah Admin.
-Rule R657-58
+Utah Admin, Rule R657-58

-New this year: If you would like to hold a fishing contest or tournament, you can now apply to do so online.
+If you would like to hold a fishing contest or tournament, you can do so by applying online.
 To apply, please visit dwrapps.utah.gov/fishingtournament.

-Reminder: The Utah Wildlife Board approved substantial changes to Utah's fishing contests that went into effect last year.
+Reminder: The Utah Wildlife Board approved substantial changes to Utah's fishing contests that went into effect in 2021.
 The changes streamlined the rules and removed most of the discrepancies in the contests for warmwater and coldwater species.

-To see the new fishing contest rules, please review Utah Admin.
+To see fishing contest rules, please review Utah Admin.
 Rule R657-58 at wildlife.utah.gov/rules, visit wildlife.utah.gov/fishingcontests or contact the nearest Division office.